stuartpet/Bookmark-Challange/README.md

 Use Rspec, Sinatra, Capybara, SQL

+Set up a database:
+Connect to psql
+Create the database using the psql command CREATE DATABASE bookmark_manager;
+Connect to the database using the pqsl command \c bookmark_manager;
+Run the query we have saved in the file 01_create_bookmarks_table.sql

 User Stories -
 *As a User I want to be able to see a list of my bookmarks.
 So that I can be taken to a bookmarked site I want to click on a bookmark